CTCycle/XREPORT-radiological-reports-generator/README.md

 ### 4.1 Navigation menu

 **1) Data analysis:** analyze and validate the image dataset using different metrics.
-Images statistics such as mean pixel values, standard deviation and noise ratio are reported in a detailed summary saved in *resources/validation/dataset/image_statistics.csv*.
+Images statistics such as mean pixel values, standard deviation and noise ratio are reported in a detailed summary within the validation database (*resources/validation/dataset/dataset_validation.csv*.
 The average pixel distribution of the dataset is reported in *resources/validation/figures*.

 **2) Build ML dataset:** Prepare the reports dataset for machine learning by processing and tokenizing X-ray descriptions and retrieving the associated image paths.
 Only one instance of the processed dataset is allowed at a time, and all training will be conducted using this data along with the corresponding processing metadata.